Jodosoft/Libraries/README.md

     <th>Description</th>
   </tr>
   <tr>
-    <td>Activity</td>
+    <td>Mission</td>
     <td>
+      <p>The Jodo libraries provide simple data structures and algorithms intended to be the building blocks of more comlpex applications.
+No configuration or dependency injection is required, and a competent developer should be able to use the libraries without refering to documentation.</p>
+      <p>The libraries adhere to the <a href="https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/">.NET Framework Design Guidelines</a> to ensure ease-of-use and consistency with the .NET API, and care is taken not to introduce name clashes with the API or other popular libraries</p>
-      <p>The Jodo packages are under active development, and are kept up to date with advancements in the .NET SDK.
-A list of upcoming changes can be seen at https://github.com/JosephJShort/Jodo/issues
+      <p>The libraries are under active development, and are kept up to date with advancements in the .NET SDK.
+A list of upcoming changes can be seen at https://github.com/JosephJShort/Jodo/issues.</p>
       <p>
         <a href="https://dev.azure.com/JosephJShort/Jodo/_build?definitionId=1"><img alt="Azure DevOps builds" src="https://img.shields.io/azure-devops/build/JosephJShort/Jodo/1?logo=azuredevops&style=flat-square&no-cache"></a>
         <a href="https://github.com/JosephJShort/Jodo/commits/main"><img alt="GitHub last commit" src="https://img.shields.io/github/last-commit/JosephJShort/Jodo?logo=github&style=flat-square&no-cache"></a>